sanyaade-teachings/Modularis_Core/README en_US.md

   * Sequencer

-The feature of tone and velocity change has been added.
-The key "frames" system has been implemented for that.
-Tone, phase and velocity can be changed independedly on each other.
+It features playing notes in patterns with different tone, velocity and phase change behavior.
 5 tone and velocity interpolation modes available: `INTERPOLATION_NONE`, `INTERPOLATION_LINEAR`, `INTERPOLATION_FAST`, `INTERPOLATION_SLOW`, `INTERPOLATION_SMOOTH`.
 Infinite polyphony.
 Compact data.

-The multitrack pattern system has been implemented.
-There are plans to add several pattern types in order to improve music creation comfort and save memory for slow devices where this library is going to be used.
+`Any_pattern` and `Pattern_none` pattern types have been removed due to their redundancy. `Pattern_none` behavior can be reproduced by an instance of class `Pattern` with track count equal to zero.

 #### Synthesizers

   * Oscillator

-ADSR-envelope support has been added.
-The module has feature of polyphonic sound playing with one of the 4 waveform types: sine `0`, triangle `1`, saw `2`, square `3`.
+It features polyphonic sound playing with ADSR envelope of the following 4 waveform types: sine `0`, triangle `1`, saw `2`, square `3`.

-  * Sampler

-This is the simple sampler with ADSR-envelope, polyphony and loop support and without sample interpolation support.
-The module is in development, but you can use it.

 #### Effects